gen-germany/lernorte-fuer-morgen-plugin/README.md

 - Then use `error_log` to write to the default debug file (`wp-content/debug.log`).
 - Use `json_encode()` to get a JSON representation of a complicated object.
 - Or use `print_r` to print datastructures
+- Also `var_dump` comes helpful for variables / datastructures sometimes

 ## License